ls6/netlify/content/events/7/index.md

 draft: false
 ---

-Opis się nie zachował ale jest <a href="https://prezi.com/ap5oj25wkgwi/code-review-pair-programming/" target="_blank">prezentacja</a>.
+The description is lost but the presentation is <a href="https://prezi.com/ap5oj25wkgwi/code-review-pair-programming/" target="_blank">still available</a>.